ericksm248/Project_Datalogger_with_PIC16F1847/README.md

 In this project I use the PIC16F1847 and an SD card.
 This datalogger register the voltage and current from a lithium battery charger

 ## How does it work?
+The datalogger measures the voltage and current from a lithium battery charger using analog inputs of the PIC16F1847.
+These measurements are then processed by the microcontroller and stored on the SD card in a txt file.
+The stored data can be extracted later for further analysis on a computer.
+Two LEDs and a serial communication port provide real-time feedback  on the operation of the datalogger.

 ### Mplab X IDE Project
 The code of the project can be opened with Mplab X IDE and works very well.
 The project uses the libraries: Petit Fafts and softUart.